wz-cutting-edge/BABEL/README.md

 ## License

-BABEL is licensed under the [MIT License](LICENSE).
-You’re free to use, modify, and distribute this software.
+BABEL is [Unlicensed](LICENSE).
+You’re free to to copy, modify, publish, use, compile, sell, or distribute this software this software.